 The St. Vincent Automotive Co-operative Society Ltd. was registered on April 14, 1969 as a Co-operative Society.
 The entity trades under the name ‘Auto-Co-op’ and its primary business activity is the sale of petroleum products.
-Membership of the society is open to the general public regardless of race, gender, religion, political or other a liation.
+Membership of the society is open to the general public regardless of race, gender, religion, political or other affiliation.
 Any person can become a member as long as he/ she agrees to abide by the bye-laws and comply with the requirements of Bye Law 5 which, inter-alia, states:

-He/she must be of good character and not less than sixteen years of age.
+- He/she must be of good character and not less than sixteen years of age.

 - He/ she must be a citizen or resident of St. Vincent and the Grenadines; and

-Not adjudged to be bankrupt.
+- Not adjudged to be bankrupt.

-how to Apply?
+How to Apply?

-Bene ts of Membership
+Benefits of Membership